crane-cloud/app-logger/README.md

 `make` is a build automation tool that is used to manage the build process of a software project.

 - In the project directory, running `make` shows you a list of commands to use.
-- Run `make start` to start the application and required services.
+- Run `start-docker-services` to start the application and required services.
-- Run `make connect-to-container` to connect to the Flask application container after running `make start`.